arghya90/CodeEntropy/README.md

 ```

 ### Usage
 The ```CodeEntropy``` python package can be used like as API or via two python scripts which are designed to work with Gromacs and CHARMM files separately.
-When installing ```codeEntropy``` using the instructions outlined, these scripts are installed as bash executables.
+When installing ```CodeEntropy``` using the instructions outlined, these scripts are installed as bash executables.
 Look for
 ```
 mcc_gromacs.py
 ```